amybohbeanii/ExercisesInC/hfc/ch9/notes.md

 * replaces current process.
 You can give it command line arguments and environment variables.
 When new program starts, it has same PID (process identifier) as old one.
 Think of a relay race - program hands over its process to a new program.
 * benefit: removes ambiguity and tells OS precisely which program to run
 * two groups of exec() functions
+* if exec() function is successful, it changes process so that it runs new program instead of your program.
+That means program containing the exec() will stop as soon as it runs exec()

 | List functions  | How to Use |
 | ------------- | ------------- |